raulmur/ORB_SLAM2/README.md

 git clone https://github.com/raulmur/ORB_SLAM2.git ORB_SLAM2
 ```

 We provide a script `build.sh` to build the *Thirdparty* libraries and *ORB-SLAM2*.
-You will need to give first execute permissions.
-At ORB_SLAM2 directory, execute:
+Please make sure you have installed all required dependencies (see section 2).
+Execute:
 ```
 cd ORB_SLAM2
 chmod +x build.sh